rbuchberger/jekyll_picture_tag/readme.md

 ### Polyfill

-The default `picturefill` markup requires Scott Jehl's [Picturefill](https://github.com/scottjehl/picturefill) polyfill.
-Download the library (and optionally matchMedia to support it) and add the scripts to your site.
+For full browser support, the `picture` markup requires Scott Jehl's [Picturefill](https://github.com/scottjehl/picturefill) polyfill.
+Download the library and add the script to your site.

+The Jekyll Picture Tag requires Picturefill 2.0 and above.
+If you want to use Picturefill 1.x, you must use [Jekyll Picture Tag 0.2.2](https://github.com/robwierzbowski/jekyll-picture-tag/tree/0.2.2)

 ### Liquid Tag